Providence Gold Mines (CVE:PHD) Shares Down 20% – What’s Next?

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s share price traded down 20% during mid-day trading on Tuesday .
-The company traded as low as C$0.04 and last traded at C$0.04.
-23,000 shares traded hands during trading, a decline of 76% from the average session volume of 96,255 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report) shares traded down 20% on Monday .
+The stock traded as low as C$0.04 and last traded at C$0.04.
+23,000 shares were traded during mid-day trading, a decline of 76% from the average session volume of 96,255 shares.
 The stock had previously closed at C$0.05.

 Providence Gold Mines Price Performance